kgisl/pythonFDP/units/Unit_III_Notes.md

 				45

 ### 3.3.3 Function Arguments
-The following types of formal arguments:
+The types of formal arguments are:

-•	Required arguments
+	  i.
+Required arguments

-•	Keyword arguments
+	 ii.
+Keyword arguments

-•	Default arguments
+	iii.
+Default arguments

-•	Variable-length arguments
+	 iv.
+Variable-length arguments

-**Required arguments**
+**i.
+Required arguments**
-•	Required arguments are the arguments passed to a function in correct positional order.
+- [ ] Required arguments are the arguments passed to a function in correct positional order.
-•	The number of arguments in the function call should match exactly with the function definition.
+- [ ] The number of arguments in the function call should match exactly with the function definition.

 **Example**